Ref Functions

 3class MyComponent extends React.Component<{}> {4 // The `null` here is important because you may not always have the instance.5 buttonRef: {current: null | HTMLButtonElement};6

 a default value.
-It will initialize the ref with the value null
+It will initialize the ref with the value null.
+This is because

 must be used.